HyperAgents/hmas/domains/logistics/configure-organization/README.md

 ## Recommendations

-* The Use Constraint is represented as a SHACL shape instead of an RDF triple.
-For example, the SHACL shape constraining that the artifacts in a use have all facilities that are also facilities of a usage.
+* The Access Constraint is represented as a SHACL shape instead of an RDF triple.
+For example, the SHACL shape constraining that the artifacts in an access have all facilities that are also facilities of a usage.

 ```
-ex:UseFacilitiesShape a sh:NodeShape ;
+ex:AccessFacilitiesShape a sh:NodeShape ;
-    sh:targetClass hmas:Use ;
+    sh:targetClass hmas:Access ;
     sh:sparql [
         a sh:SPARQLConstraint ;
         sh:message "The artifacts should have all the facilities specified in the usage." ;
         sh:prefixes ex:, hmas:, rdfs: ;
         sh:select """
-          SELECT (?use as $this)
+          SELECT (?access as $this)
           WHERE {
-            ?use hmas:isUseFor ?usage .
+            ?access hmas:isAccessFor ?usage .
             ?usage hmas:isUsageOf ?facility .

             FILTER NOT EXISTS {
-              ?use hmas:isUseOf ?artifact .
+              ?access hmas:isAccessTo ?artifact .
               ?artifact hmas:hasFacility ?facility .
             }
           }